AbdullahFarouk/iOSTutorial_HackMcGill/README.md

 So there are two different ways of designing UIs for iOS applications.
 You can do it programmatically with code or, you can do it graphically using the Story Board and the integrated Interface Builder.
 Yes, this is the tool first released in 1988 by Apple and its better than ever!

-The only time you would want to do your UI programmatically is when you are working on a big project and multiple changes on the Story Board can lead to merge conflicts.
+The only time you would want to do your UI programmatically is when you are working on a big project and multiple changes on the Story Board could lead to merge conflicts.
 So keep this in mind if you are doing this at a hackathon with four other people.

 Select Main.storyboard from the project navigator.
-Right next to the Project Navigator is the Story Baord Navigator.
+On the right of the Project Navigator is the Story Board Navigator/Panel.
 It lists all the screens and UI elements you currently have in your Story Board.
-By default you have one View Controller on the Story Board.
+By default, you have one View Controller on the Story Board.
 The gray arrow right next to it indicates the initiation point of the app.

 So lets fire up the simulator and see where the app currently stands.
 All you can see is a blank screen which is the View Controller on the StoryBoard.
 Now we will proceed by adding UI components to the View Controller.